webaverse/docs/docs/engineering/preview/preview-backend-quickstart.md

 :::note

-**(Optional):** Before running application please make sure Port :80, :8997, :8998, :8999 is not already in use.
+**(Optional):** Before running the application make sure Ports :80, :8997, :8998, :8999 are not already in use.
 If your port :80 is in use, you can change it from [index.js](https://github.com/webaverse/preview-backend/blob/master/index.js#L17)

 :::